 Chances are your mtDNA is identical to your mother’s, and her mother’s, and her mother’s.
 Men carry mtDNA, but do not pass it on to their children; only women do.

-Most DNA tests on the market today test autosomal DNA, which is the mixture you get from all of your ancestors.
+Most DNA tests on the market today test autosomal DNA (see my guide here), which is the mixture you get from all of your ancestors.
 That can be great for finding living relatives and ethnicity, but tells you nothing about your ancient past.

 For that, you need an mtDNA test or a YDNA test (or both).
 Be sure to check which test you are taking before you pay.